-The Telstra New Phone Feeling allows you to swap out your handset annually, but there are catches to be aware of.
+The Telstra New Phone Feeling allows you to swap out your handset annually, but be aware of the catches involved.

 How much does the Telstra New Phone Feeling cost?

 When it launched New Phone Feeling, Telstra initially charged $10 per month for plans that had it added, or in other words $120 annually for the service.
 It’s now included automatically on all Go Mobile plans as a matter of course without any monthly fee to pay upfront, but that’s not quite the same thing as the service being entirely free.

 If you opt to take up Telstra’s New Phone Feeling offer, you pay a one-off charge of $149 for doing so.
 The one exclusion to this is Telstra’s $195 Premium Phone Plan; if you’ve signed up for that plan level then New Phone Feeling is included, but the redemption fee is explicitly waived.

 What happens to my existing phone?

 The other part of redeeming against the New Phone Feeling offer is that you have to hand back your original handset in "working order".
 Telstra defines "working order" as a device that:

 - Functions normally (for example, it is capable of making and receiving calls and connecting to the internet and any touchscreen functions as intended)